BobBallance/freebsd-gpio-pps/README.md

 # A Stratum 1 Time Server using FreeBSD, Raspberry PI-2, and GPS

-The core of this system is a GPS board that provides Pulse-per-Second (PPS) time sychronization to a FreeBSD kernel module that uses a GPIO pin for PPS input.
+The core contribution of this repository is a  FreeBSD kernel module that uses a GPIO pin to manage a Pulse-Per-Second timing signal from a GPS unit.

-This solution has been tested on a Raspberry PI-2 using an [Adafruit Ultimate GPS Breakout (version 3)](https://www.adafruit.com/products/746) and also with the the [AdaFruit Ultimate GPS Hat](https://www.adafruit.com/products/2324).
+This driver has been tested on a Raspberry PI-2 using an [Adafruit Ultimate GPS Breakout (version 3)](https://www.adafruit.com/products/746) and also with the the [AdaFruit Ultimate GPS Hat](https://www.adafruit.com/products/2324).
 The "Hat" provides a nicer footprint, but requires changes in the FreeBSD boot environment to work.